call for papers: Digital Feminisms: Transnational Activism in German Protest Cultures

 • using the German context as a case study to explore the complex interplay between global feminist politics and the constitution of nationalisms.

-Please submit a 350-word abstract as well as a short (2-page) CV to Carrie Smith-Prei (carrie [dot] smith-preiatualberta [dot] ca) by 1 July, 2014.
+Please submit a 350-word abstract as well as a short (2-page) CV to Carrie Smith-Prei (carrie [dot] smith-preiualberta [dot] ca) by 1 July, 2014.
 Authors whose abstracts are selected will be notified by 1 August, 2014 and asked to submit complete manuscripts by 31 December, 2014.
 Acceptance of the abstract does not guarantee publication of the paper, which will be subject to peer review.

 Aims and Scope